nodejs/node/doc/api/repl.markdown

  - `eval` - function that will be used to eval each given line.
 Defaults to an async wrapper for `eval()`.
 See below for an example of a custom `eval`.

+ - `useColors` - a boolean which specifies whether or not the `writer` function should output colors.
+If a different `writer` function is set then this does nothing.
+Defaults to the repl's `terminal` value.

  - `useGlobal` - if set to `true`, then the repl will use the `global` object, instead of running scripts in a separate context.
 Defaults to `false`.